vaporvee/LoadSupport/README.md

 Shows when the player has **too less Java memory** allocated, and **plays a sound** when the game has finished loading.<br>
 It is fully configurable in `config/loadsupport.toml`.

+### CurseForge
+I will never release this mod on Curseforge but you can do Modpacks wherever you like with this mod.
+This mod is free and open source and i didn't create Minecraft so just use it how you like.

 ## Config 🚀
 The config in `config/loadsupport.toml` is pretty self explainatory:
 ```toml